Active Learning of Fractional-Order Viscoelastic Model Parameters for Realistic Haptic Rendering: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We proposed a systematic active learning approach to determine the parameters of fractional-order viscoelastic models for realistic haptic rendering of viscoelastic materials for the general population.
-We demonstrated that the viscoelastic behavior can be accurately modeled by fractional-order models whose parameters are determined by qualitative user feedback.
+We demonstrated that the viscoelastic behavior can be accurately modeled using fractional-order models, with parameters determined from qualitative user feedback.

 By aggregating the independently optimized perceptual maps of several participants, we developed a generalized fractional-order model that maintains a high level of perceived realism across participants.
 Validations through human-subject experiments provided strong evidence for the validity and robustness of our population-level optimal parameters in simulating realistic viscoelastic sensations.